christian140398/SAM-Annotator/README.md

      ```
    - **Note**: `label.txt` is in `.gitignore` and won't be committed to the repository.

-5. Configure export format (optional):
+5. Configure export format and bounding box settings (optional):
-   - Edit `config.py` to set your preferred export format
+   - Edit `config.py` to set your preferred export format and bounding box behavior
    - Set `EXPORT_FORMAT = "voc"` for Pascal VOC XML format
    - Set `EXPORT_FORMAT = "coco"` for COCO JSON format
+   - Set `BOUNDING_BOX_EXISTS = True` if you have XML files with bounding boxes in `input/labels/`
+   - Set `BOUNDING_BOX_EXISTS = False` if you want to create bounding boxes interactively
+   - Set `BB_LABEL` to specify the label name for bounding boxes when saved
    - See the [Configuration](#configuration) section for more details

 ## Usage

 1. Place your images in `input/images/` folder

+2. **Choose your workflow mode**:

+   **Option A: With existing bounding boxes (XML files)**
-2. Place your labels in `input/labels/` folder
+   - Place your XML label files in `input/labels/` folder
-   - **Important**: The system only processes images that have a corresponding XML file with bounding boxes
    - Each image must have a matching XML file with the same base filename (e.g., `image001.jpg` requires `image001.xml`)
    - The XML files should be in VOC format with bounding box annotations
+   - Set `BOUNDING_BOX_EXISTS = True` in `config.py`
+   - The system will load the bounding boxes from the XML files and use them to constrain segmentation

+   **Option B: Create bounding boxes interactively**
+   - Only place images in `input/images/` folder (no XML files needed)
+   - Set `BOUNDING_BOX_EXISTS = False` in `config.py`
+   - Use the **Bounding Box Tool (B)** to draw bounding boxes directly on the image
+   - This mode is ideal for starting annotation from scratch

 3. Run the application:
 ```bash
 python main.py